-As a playwright, John's first full length play, Burn, was nominated for Best New Play of 2017 by the Ottawa Capital Critics Circle and has since been produced in Canada, the U.S. and the U.K. In 2022 Burn played to sold out audiences and rave reviews at the Edinburgh Fringe Festival, the world's biggest theatre festival, and was shortlisted for the Carol Tambor Best at Fringe Award.
+As a playwright, John's first full length play, Burn, was nominated for Best New Play of 2017 by the Ottawa Capital Critics Circle and has since been produced in Canada, the U.S. the U.K. and Australia.
+In 2022 Burn played to sold out audiences and rave reviews at the Edinburgh Fringe Festival, the world's biggest theatre festival, and was shortlisted for the Carol Tambor Best at Fringe Award.
 In fall of 2022, Burn was awarded the Best Production and People's Choice Award at the EODL Theatre Festival.
 John's second full length play, An Act of Grace, was performed at the Eastern Ontario Drama League Festival in November 2018 and was awarded Best Production, Best Ensemble, The People's Choice Award and an adjudicator's award for Outstanding Achievement in Playwriting.
 John also wrote and produced multiple historical plays for Parks Canada that were performed for manyl years across Eastern Ontario, earning him the prestigious CEO Award of Excellence.

 John lives in Kanata with his wife Dana and daughter Janey.